dingo-gw/dingo/docs/source/quickstart.md

 dingo_generate_ASD_dataset --data_dir data_dir --settings_file asd_dataset_settings.yaml
 ```

-This will download data from the GWOSC website and create a `/tmp` directory, in which the
+This will download data from [GWOSC](https://www.gw-openscience.org) and create a `/tmp` directory, in which the
 estimated PSDs are stored.
 Subsequently, these are collected together into a final `.hdf5`
 ASD dataset.
 If no `settings_file` is passed, the script will attempt to use the default